UKP-SQuARE/square-core/square-model-inference-api/README.md

 │       ├───core                # Server config, Startup logic, etc.
-│       ├───models              # Input/ output modelling for API │       └───inference           # Deep Model implementation and inference code for NLP tasks ├───locust                      # Load testing configuration with Locust └───example_docker-compose.yml  # Example docker-compose setup for the Model API
+│       ├───models              # Input/ output modelling for API │       └───inference           # Deep Model implementation and inference code for NLP tasks ├───maintaining_models          # FastAPI server for adding new models or listing all models │   ├───main.py                 # Entry point in server │   ├───docker_access.py        # Manages docker acces of server │   ├───Dockerfile              # Dockerfile for server │   └───models.py               # Input modeling of the server ├───traefik
+│   └───traefik.yaml            # the midleware of the traefik server (including the Authetification) ├───locust                      # Load testing configuration with Locust └───example_docker-compose.yml  # Example docker-compose setup for the Model API
 ```